paul-pritam/bumpandgo_cpp/README.md

 ## License

-Apache License 2.0 - See LICENSE file for detailss
+Apache License 2.0 - See LICENSE file for details

 ## Maintainer